Tillerson makes surprise visit to Iraq following ISIS defeats

 - Both Iraq and the Kurds are critical US allies in an oil-rich and strategically important region

-Washington (CNN)Secretary of State Rex Tillerson's surprise visit to Iraq will have one particular focus: calming tensions between Baghdad and the Kurds in order to keep both parties focused on Washington's core priority: the war against ISIS.
+Washington (CNN)Secretary of State Rex Tillerson's surprise visit to Iraq had one particular focus: calming tensions between Baghdad and the Kurds in order to keep both parties focused on Washington's core priority: the war against ISIS.

-"We have friends both in Baghdad and in (the Kurdish capital of) Erbil," Tillerson said as he met Iraqi Prime Minister Haider al-Abadi on Monday.
+"We are concerned and a bit saddened by the recent differences that have emerged between the Kurdistan Regional Government and the Iraqi central government. ...
+We have friends both in Baghdad, and we have friends in Erbil, and we encourage both parties to enter into discussion and dialogue," Tillerson said as he met Iraqi Prime Minister Haider al-Abadi on Monday.

 Tillerson added that the US hopes to "look forward to future of a secure and stable Iraq."

-The US secretary of state landed in Iraq Monday on an unannounced stop during a trip that is taking him to the Middle East, Afghanistan and Switzerland.
+The US secretary of state landed in Iraq Monday on his second unannounced stop of the day.
+Earlier, he visited Kabul, Afghanistan for just over two hours, meeting with President Ashraf Ghani.
+The surprise stops came during a scheduled diplomatic trip to the Middle East, Pakistan, India and Switzerland.

 The top US diplomat donned a flak jacket and helmet, and boarded two blue and white helicopters to fly through the night skies over Baghdad to the heavily guarded US Embassy.

 Tillerson met with Abadi for the second time in as many days after Iraqi forces seized Kurdish-controlled areas following fierce clashes.